 For lunch, walk to one of SoBro's (South of Broadway) hottest new restaurants, Pub5, The Farm House, or Husk.
 Pub5 is a 3-story bar and restaurant across from Bridgestone Arena that has a casual pub vibe and a great rooftop patio.
 The Farm House has a cozy feel with its repurposed barn wood and local microbrews, while Husk features award-winning Southern cuisine.

 Take the afternoon to visit two of Nashville’s hottest new attractions, the Johnny Cash Museum and the Musicians Hall of Fame and Museum.
 The Johnny Cash Museum houses the most comprehensive collection of Johnny Cash artifacts in the world – it’s no wonder that National Geographic included them on their “Pitch-Perfect Museums” list!
 See never-before-seen historical documents, letters, awards, costumes and instruments that take you on a three-dimensional journey through Johnny Cash’s life.
-The Musicians Hall of Fame and Museum, located in the Municipal Auditorium, honors musicians from stars to studio players that represent all genres of music and features the very instruments used to record some of music’s greatest hits.
+The Musicians Hall of Fame and Museum, located in the Nashville Municipal Auditorium, honors musicians from stars to studio players that represent all genres of music and features the very instruments used to record some of music’s greatest hits.

 Day 2 - Only in Music City

-Begin your day at the fabulous biscuit bar in Kitchen Notes, located inside the Music City Center’s new headquarter hotel, the Omni Nashville Hotel.
+Begin your day at the fabulous biscuit bar in Kitchen Notes, located inside the Music City Center’s headquarter hotel, the Omni Nashville Hotel.
 You don’t want to miss these homemade jams and honey!
 The 21-story hotel’s design and décor, culinary, lifestyle, and retail venues are reflective of Nashville.
 In other words, music is woven throughout the entire building.

-Grab a glass of wine on the outdoor patio at 12South’s newest restaurant Josephine, and head over to Pinewood Social for dinner.
+Grab a glass of wine on the outdoor patio at 12South’s Josephine, and head over to Pinewood Social for dinner.
 Pinewood Social is Nashville’s newest social gathering space that is located inside of an old trolley barn.
 Offering breakfast, lunch, dinner and late-night options, a six-lane bowling alley, and a private karaoke room, you may never leave!

 Day 3 - The Perfect Ending